 While the offers on the Delta co-brand cards are currently back at their standard welcome bonus levels, don't forget, you can also top up your SkyMiles account by transferring points from Amex Membership Rewards to help put your next award flight within reach.

 The current welcome bonuses on Delta's co-brand cards are:

-- Gold Delta SkyMiles® Business Credit Card from American Express – Earn 30,000 bonus miles after you make $1,000 in purchases on your new Card in your first 3 months.
+- Delta SkyMiles® Gold American Express Card – 70,000 bonus miles.
+Earn 60,000 bonus miles after you spend $2,000 in purchases on your new Card in your first 3 months.
 Plus, earn an additional 10,000 bonus miles after your first anniversary of Card Membership.
 Offer Expires 4/1/2020.
 (Terms Apply)